bbaker2/slashcord/docs/tutorial/responding.md

 // And repeat for racism and sexism
 ```
-## Including Meta Data
+## @SlahMeta
 Sometimes you need extra information that is NOT an option.
 And sometimes those values have naming/class-type conflicts with Options.
-To medicate this problem, you can use the `@SlashMeta` annotation.
+To avoid this problem, you can use the `@SlashMeta` annotation.

 The `@SlahMeta` annotation declares that a given method parameter is NOT an option and will instead come from the `SlashCommandInteraction` class instead.
 Common parameter types include: